WWE Rumors: Brock Lesnar Almost Fought Another Sports Star At ‘Crown Jewel’

 During his post-match interview following his victory over Strowman, “The Gypsy King” reiterated that he’s open to returning to pro wrestling.
 His performance has received positive reviews from fans and pundits, and WWE will be keen on bringing a sports star of his stature back if he’s keen.

-For the time being, though, Fury is returning to his day job and focusing on next year’s rematch with Deontay Wilder.
-However, he has stated his intention to retire from boxing in 2020, so WWE could be a permanent destination afterward.
+For the time being, though, Fury is returning to his day job, focusing on next year’s rematch with Deontay Wilder.
+However, he stated his intention to retire from boxing in 2020, so WWE could be a permanent destination afterward.

 Delivered To Your INBOX